agoncal/agoncal-training-javaee6-advanced/before/04-Service/INSTALL.md

 # Java EE 6 Advanced Training - Service Tier

-## Generating the service tier with JBoss Forge
+## Generate the service tier with JBoss Forge

-Execute the `generate.fsh` script.
+* Execute the `generate.fsh` script

 ## Copy the Arquillian tests for the service

-Copy the `service` package to `cdbookstore/src/main/test/org/agoncal/training/javaee6adv`
+* Copy the `service` package to `cdbookstore/src/main/test/org/agoncal/training/javaee6adv`

 ## Add producers to the Resources class